Recent Update: We are hiring! Check our job openings! Learn more.

 The OECD 301D closed bottle test measures the DO consumption during aerobic biodegradation in a closed bottle setup without head space and the degradation percentage is calculated as the ratio of DO consumption to the theoretical oxygen demand (ThOD).

-The OECD 301F closed respirometer method determines the biodegradability of a material by measuring the oxygen consumption during the biodegradation process in a period of 28 days in a closed bottle setup.
-The degradation percentage is calculated as the ratio of DO consumption to the theoretical oxygen demand (ThOD).
+The OECD 301F closed respirometer method determines the biodegradability of a material by measuring the oxygen consumption during the biodegradation process in a period of 28 days in a closed respirometer setup.
+The degradation percentage is calculated as the ratio of oxygen consumption to the theoretical oxygen demand (ThOD).
 It is similar to the 301C, mainly differing in the inoculum employed.

 Different from the OECD 301D closed bottle test, this method employs much higher dosages of the test substances and inoculum and therefore requires headspace in the reactors to provide adequate oxygen for the microorganisms.